 Surveys (YAML)

 A survey is a form — the way Cotalker captures structured data from people.
 Surveys are usually the first resource partners learn to manage with cotctl, because they're self-contained and immediately useful.
-This page explains the YAML structure so you can author and version them confidently.
+A survey is a code, a name, and a list of questions, and everything else — who can respond, conditional visibility, scoring, automation hooks — is layered on top of that spine.

 The shape of a survey

-At its simplest, a survey is a code, a name, and a list of questions:
+At its simplest, a survey is three things:

 kind: Survey